rs-dl/MAOSDAN/README.md

 # MAOSDAN

-These codes are from the paper Open-Set Domain Adaptation for Scene Classification Using Multi-Adversarial Learning (Major Revision from ISPRS Journal of Photogrammetry and Remote Sensing)
+These codes are from the paper Open-Set Domain Adaptation for Scene Classification Using Multi-Adversarial Learning (Major Revision for ISPRS Journal of Photogrammetry and Remote Sensing)

 **Tutorial will be available soon!**